Personal Project (2023)

 of users could not navigate to creator’s profile page

-Cards were visually indistinguishable
+Cards were indistinguishable

 The collab and profile cards looked too similar, leading to confusion and low interaction with the profile card.